 The Max-Planck-Institut für Kohlenforschung regularly participates in the nationwide Girls' Day.
 The aim is to give young women insights into occupational fields that girls rarely consider in the process of career orientation.
 The Girls’ Day at the institute is planned and prepared with great commitment and ideas by the staff.

 We offer female school students the opportunity to experience science and technology live in small groups at several experimental stations.
-They have the opportunity to produce small work pieces themselves under expert guidance in the precision mechanics department.
+They have the opportunity to produce small work pieces themselves under expert guidance in the precision mechanics workshop.
 What is otherwise only known from the laboratories of TV shows such as Navy CIS can be tested in one of our analytical departments.
 Directly at the analytical devices, we explain what can really be researched and what perhaps only works on television.

 The registration for our Girls' Day offer is done at the official Girls' Day website.
 Coordinator of the Girls' Day at the Max-Planck-Institut für Kohlenforschung is PD Dr. Claudia Weidenthaler.
 If you have questions concerning the organization you can write an E-Mail to firstname.lastname@example.org.

-Interested students must submit a written application for their internship or for voluntary internships during the holidays.
+Interested school students must submit a written application for their internship or for voluntary internships during the holidays.
 The application must include a cover letter and a copy of the most recent certificate and should only be submitted in digital form.
 Please send in your application as early as possible, but no later than six months before you plan to start your internship.